table of contents

 For GraphQL requests, all fields other than query and operationName are interpreted as GraphQL variables.

-Raw request body can be passed from the outside via a file specified by --input.
+To pass a raw request body, use --input with a file path.
 Pass - to read from standard input.
 In this mode, parameters specified with --field flags are serialized into URL query parameters.

 In --paginate mode, all pages of results are requested sequentially until no more pages of results remain.
 For GraphQL requests: